Last updated on December 18th, 2024 at 02:49 pm

 Teaching and Socialization

-In order to stop aggressive behavior in dogs, proper socialization and training are crucial.
+In order to stop aggressive behaviour in dogs, proper socialization and training are crucial.
 Dogs can feel more at ease and be less prone to bite if they are exposed to a range of people, animals, and situations from an early age.
 Dogs who receive obedience training can also learn how to obey commands and act appropriately in various contexts.

 Guidelines for Safe Interactions